macCesar/purgeTSS/docs/configuring-guide.md

 # **`config.js` file structure**

-## Theme Property
+## Theme Section
-The `theme` property in `config.js`, is where you define your project's color palette, type scale, font stacks, border radius values, and more.
+The `theme` section in `config.js`, is where you define your project's color palette, type scale, font stacks, border radius values, and more.

 ```javascript
 // ./purgetss/config.js